evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

 ### Sound system

 You can choose between two sound systems on the Volvo EX30 Single Motor.

-With the High Performance, you get eight speakers with a max system output of 200 watts.
-With the Harman Kardon Premium Sound, you get 13 speakers with a max system output of 1040 watts.
+- With the High Performance, you get eight speakers with a max system output of 200 watts.
+- With the Harman Kardon Premium Sound, you get 13 speakers with a max system output of 1040 watts.

 The model has 4 USB-C connections as standard.